 Another great means – though more expensive – of checking your white balance is to use a handheld color temperature meter.

-While it’s also advisable to avoid Auto White Balance while shooting stills, it hardly causes for concern if you do use it.
-The reason for this is that it is easy to correct a wrong white balance setting for a single image.
+While it’s also advisable to avoid Auto White Balance while shooting stills, it hardly causes concern if you use it.
+This is because it is easy to correct a wrong white balance setting for a single image.

-But when shooting moving images, small fluctuations in light conditions can mean disastrously difficult to fix results.
+But small fluctuations in light conditions can mean disastrously difficult-to-fix results when shooting moving images.

 This is also one of the reasons why you want to get out of the auto settings and into manual mode as fast as possible because auto white balance is often included as default in auto mode.